ay0408/DP-linkage-analysis-TDT/README.md

 ### Note
 For details of our releasing methods and experimental results, please see our paper entitled "Differentially Private Linkage Analysis with TDT --- the case of two affected children per family".

-### Contact
-Akito Yamamoto

-Division of Medical Data Informatics, Human Genome Center,

-the Institute of Medical Science, the University of Tokyo

-a-ymmt@ims.u-tokyo.ac.jp